 Adding a living wall in your office space or premises is an easy way of creating a focal point that also helps to improve the health and well-being of everyone inside.
 From a commercial perspective, living walls can help to attract clients and potential employees, by creating a good impression of a brand, they also boost creativity and productivity.

 Benholm Group are proud to design, create and install living walls across Scotland and the UK.
-To give you an added peace of mind, we also provide maintenance services and surrounding lighting if needed.
+To give you added peace of mind, we also provide maintenance services and surrounding lighting if needed.

 Some of our recent projects include Quartermile One, Artia One and Social Security Scotland – keep an eye on our socials to get a snapshot of our completed projects.